What is pesto?

 How do you make a pesto?

 The word “pesto” is derived from the Italian word for “pound” or “crush” and the sauce was traditionally made with a mortar and pestle.
-This would take time as you crush the leaves, along with cheese, nuts, garlic and salt over and over again with the pestle.
-These days, it is made much more quickly and easily by using a food processor or blender.
-With that in mind, there are a few rules to using a food processor or blender that helps make the task easier.
+This takes a little time as you first crush the garlic into a smooth paste, then add salt, pinenuts and the basil leaves, pounding with the pestle until smooth.
+While it does take time, I find that a pesto made in a mortar and pestle has the best consistency and smoothest taste.
+It may be because the ingredients are pounded rather than pulverized, letting their natural oils release and blend.
+These days, when everyone seems to be short on time, many make a pesto more quickly using a food processor or blender.
+If you’re short on time and have opted for mechanical help in making your pesto, there are a few rules to using a food processor or blender that helps make the task easier.

 Dry first, then wet…